CORONAVIRUS COVID-19 HEALTH ALERT

 We recognise that the management of this pandemic is continually evolving, with measures that can sometimes change on a near-daily basis.
 We will continue to monitor and implement any recommendations and control measures advised by the Australian and Queensland Governments.

-INTERPRETIVE CENTRE REOPENING
+INTERPRETIVE CENTRE OPEN EVERY DAY

 Upon completion of exploring the Interpretive Centre, visitors are encouraged to continue on with their journey.